 Programs and Training

-Skidmore College requires laboratory safety training for laboratory employees, paid or unpaid, including faculty, staff, students and visitors, to insure that they are appropriately informed about health and physical hazards present in the lab and methods for minimizing the potential exposure to those risks.
-In addition to the basic laboratory safety training, some individuals will need to attend other training sessions.
-All students conducting research are required to complete the advanced safety training module and pass the proficiency quiz.
-Training is determined by job duties of the laboratory member and the specific hazard(s) within the laboratory.
+Skidmore College requires Basic Laboratory Safety Trainingfor all laboratory employees, paid or unpaid, including faculty, staff, students and visitors, to insure that they are appropriately informed about health and physical hazards present in the lab and methods for minimizing the potential exposure to those risks.
+Basic aboratory safety training sessions are offered at the beginning of the fall and spring semester and before summer session.
+If a special session is needed, contact Kara Cetto Bales at 518-580-5130.